MarkCallow/gyp/README.md

 Branch `master` contains 1 and 2 as of this writing.

-Number 1 has been submitted to Google but before merging they want tests, that I have not had time to write.
-The same lack of tests prevents submission of 2 and 3.
+No. 1 has been submitted to Google but before merging they want tests.
+Test have finally been written, which has led to some code updates.
+It will be resubmitted soon.

+No. 2 will not be submitted upstream as there are no plans for `vs-tool` to support anything more modern than Visual Studio 2010.

+No. 3 is not yet complete.

 GYP is a Python application requiring Python 2.7.